alessandro2serra/homepage/algorithms2/README.md

 Now if you fold the paper open, you probably end up with something like shown on the picture.

-By following these steps of cutting and folding you were following something that is called an **algorithm**.
+By following these steps of cutting and folding you were following something that is called an **ALGORITHM**.

 -